-Bakpax currently shows the grade trends for any given assignment in addition to the most missed question(s).
+Bakpax currently shows the grade trends for any given assignment in addition to a graph of the assignment scores.

 We are also developing a suite of powerful, yet easy-to-understand, charts and graphs to record student results on every question and analyze trends over time.
 Please feel free to email us at email@example.com to let us know what you look for when grading student responses.
 We would love to hear what YOU find most valuable so that we can help you track useful statistics.

 To view student responses, go to the Assigned Work page and select the assignment.
 When you open it, you will see a histogram of the score distribution at the top of the results page.
-The median, average, and most missed question will be listed at the top.
+The class median and class average will be listed to the left of the diagram.

 Beneath the histogram, all of your students will be listed.
 If a student has not submitted, there will be dashes under their name.
 If the student has submitted, then you will see their overall grade and their grade for each individual problem.
 If any problem is marked with an apple, then it needs to be graded by the teacher.
 To grade, or check, a problem, just click on the grade.